 Requesting a Reduced Course Load

-A student may request a reduced course load (RCL) if the reason meets the criteria outlined by immigration regulations.
+A student may request a Reduced Course Load (RCL) if the reason meets the criteria outlined by immigration regulations.
 Acceptable reasons are listed below.
-A request must be supported by a student’s academic adviser and pre-approved by International Programs Office (IPO).
-Dropping below a full course of study without PRIOR approval from IPO results in a loss of legal status and the loss of both on and off campus employment eligibility.
+A request must be supported by a student's academic adviser and pre-approved by the International Programs Office (IPO).
+Dropping below a full course of study without PRIOR approval from IPO results in a loss of legal status and the loss of both on- and off-campus employment eligibility.

-- For undergraduate and Master's level students in coursework only and who will complete their degree at the end of the semester for which the reduced course load is requested.
+- Only for undergraduate and graduate level students who will complete their degree at the end of the semester for which the reduced course load is requested.